Driving licence in India

 In India, a driving licence is an official document that authorises its holder to operate various types of motor vehicles on highways and some other roads to which the public has access.
 In various Indian states, they are administered by the Regional Transport Authorities/Offices (RTA/RTO).
 A driving licence is required in India by any person driving a vehicle on any highway or other road defined in the Motor Vehicles Act, 1988.
 This act sets limits on the minimum age for vehicle operation ranging from 16 to 20, depending on specific circumstances.

-A modern photo of the driving licence can also serve many of the purposes of an identity card in non-driving contexts such as proof of identity (e.g. when opening a bank account) or age (e.g. when applying for a mobile connection).
+A modern photo of the driving licence can also serve many of the purposes of an identity card in non-driving contexts, such as proof of identity (e.g. when opening a bank account) or age (e.g. when applying for a mobile connection).

 Background

-Applications for a provisional driving licence can be made from the age of 16.
-Valid for driving a moped or gearless motorcycle from aged 16, and a car or any motor vehicle other than a transport vehicle who are aged 18 or older.
-The common "All India Permit" allows the licensee to drive throughout the country.
-For driving commercial/transport vehicles, one should obtain endorsement (and a minimum age of 20 years, in some states) in the driving licence to effect under s.3(1) of The Motor Vehicles Act, 1988.
-Until a driving test (which consists of three sections: verbal or written test (depending on the state), road sign test followed by a supervised driving examination) has been passed a driver may hold only a provisional licence and be subject to certain conditions.
+Application for a provisional driving licence can be made from the age of 16.
+Provisional licences allow the holder to drive a moped or gearless motorcycle from age 16, or a motorcycle/scooter with manual transmission, three wheeler, car, or any motor vehicle with a maximum of four wheels and less than 7500 kilograms, from age 18.
+Licenses issued by one RTO allows the licensee to drive throughout the country.
+This permits the holder to drive non-transports vehicle (white registration plates with black letters; green registration plates with white letters for electric vehicles) or self-drive vehicles (black registration plates with yellow letters.)

+For driving commercial vehicles with any tyre count or weight (yellow registration plates with black letters; green registration plates with yellow letters for electric vehicles), one should obtain an endorsement (and a minimum age of 20 years, in some states) in the driving licence to effect under s.3(1) of The Motor Vehicles Act, 1988.
+Until a driving test—consisting of a verbal or written test (depending on the state), a road sign test, and a supervised driving examination—has been passed, a driver may hold only a provisional licence and is subject to certain conditions:
-The conditions attached to provisional licences of a particular category of vehicle are: